 CANSLIM.net Help Lines

-The major averages rose to close near their best levels of the session on Tuesday.
-The volume totals were reported near or lower than the prior session totals on the NYSE and on the Nasdaq exchange, a hint that institutional investors were not increasing their buying efforts while the market rose.
-Breadth was positive as advancers led decliners by more than 2-1 on both the NYSE and Nasdaq exchange.
-There were 72 high-ranked companies from the CANSLIM.net Leaders List making new 52-week highs and appearing on the CANSLIM.net BreakOuts Page, up from the prior session total of 53 stocks.
-Stocks hitting new 52-week highs outnumbered new 52-week lows on the NYSE and on the Nasdaq exchange.
-There were gains for only 5 of the 11 high-ranked companies currently included on the Featured Stocks Page, a disconcertingly weak showing from leading stocks versus the broader market's bullish bias on the day.
+Stocks declined and the major averages ended with losses on Tuesday.
+The volume totals were reported mixed, lighter on the NYSE while volume was higher on the Nasdaq exchange.
+Breadth was negative as decliners led advancers by a 3-2 margin on the NYSE and 2-1 on the Nasdaq exchange.
+There were 44 high-ranked companies from the CANSLIM.net Leaders List that made new 52-week highs and appeared on the CANSLIM.net BreakOuts Page, down from a total of 56 stocks on the prior session.
+The list of stocks hitting new 52-week highs outnumbered new lows on the Nasdaq exchange and also on the NYSE.
+There were gains for 11 of the 17 high-ranked companies currently included on the Featured Stocks Page, a positive bias in that group of leading stocks versus the broader market's negative breadth.

 Charts courtesy www.stockcharts.com

 PICTURED: The Gold & Silver Index ($XAU +4.01%) was a standout gainer on Tuesday, rebounding from new 2013 lows hit last week, meanwhile the broader market showed less decisive action.